krishna-waidande/krishna-waidande.github.io/cs_basic.md

 To refer to characters in an unambiguous way, each character is associated with a number, called a `code point.`

-Basically, you can visualise this by assuming that all characters are stored in computers using a special code, like the ciphers used in [espionage](https://en.wikipedia.org/wiki/Espionage) .
+Basically, you can visualize this by assuming that all characters are stored in computers using a special code, like the ciphers used in [espionage](https://en.wikipedia.org/wiki/Espionage).
 A character encoding provides a key to unlock (ie. crack) the code.

 It is a set of mappings between the bytes in the computer and the characters in the character set.